Equisingularity and EIDS: Families of EIDS

-In the {EIDS} context, instead of a smoothing, we have a stabilization--a determinantal deformation of $X$ to the generic fiber.
-(Sometimes we refer to the generic fiber as the stabilization as well.)Then the multiplicity of the polar curve of $JM_z(\mathcal X)$ over the parameter space at the origin in a stabilization is the number of critical points that a generic linear form has on the complement of the singular set on a generic fiber.
-Call this number $m_d(X^d)$.
 If $X=\cup _iX$, for $1\le i\le t$, then it makes sense to consider $m_{d_i}(_iX)$ where $d_i$ is the dimension of $_iX$, and the expected dimension of $_iX$ is greater than $0$.
-If the expected dimension $_iX$ is zero, we define $m_0(_iX)$ to be the colength of the ideal defining $_iX$.
-As the next lemma shows, $m_0(_iX)$ is the number of points of type $_iX$ on a generic fiber of the stabilization.
+If the expected dimension of $_iX$ is zero, we define $m_0(_iX)$ to be the colength of the ideal defining $_iX$.
+As the next proposition shows, $m_0(_iX)$ is the number of points of type $_iX$ on a generic fiber of the stabilization.

 \begin{Prop} Suppose $X$ is a determinantal variety, and $_iX$ has expected dimension $0$.
 Then $m_0(_iX)$ is the number of points of type $_iX$ on a generic fiber of the stabilization of $X$.\end{Prop} \begin{proof} In a stabilization $\mathcal X$ of $X$, $_i\mathcal X$ is a determinantal variety, hence Cohen-Macaulay.
 Consider the projection $\pi$ of $_i\mathcal X$ to the base $Y^1$, where $y$ is the coordinate on the base.
 Then the degree of $\pi$ restricted to $_i\mathcal X$ is the multiplicity of $(y\circ \pi)$ in the local ring of $_i\mathcal X$ at the origin.
 Since $_i\mathcal X$ is Cohen-Macaulay, this multiplicity is just the dimension of the ring mod $(y\circ \pi)$, in turn this is just the colength of the ideal defining $_iX$. \end{proof}